raincrash/raincrash.github.io/_posts/2023-04-22-How-Attention-Works-in-Vision-Transformers-Part1.md

 To sum up, Vision Transformers have proven to be a powerful architecture for image analysis tasks by leveraging attention mechanism, which enables the model to capture complex relationships between image patches.
 Moreover, techniques such as multi-head attention and positional encoding have further improved their performance.

-In the next post we will walk you through the steps of building a basic vision transformer network in Pytorch.
+In the next post we will build a basic vision transformer (ViT) network in Pytorch.